cjmet/AhMediaPlayer/README.md

 <br>

 ## Dev Blog
+* Re-did the entire layout, added Id3 Tags for Meta Data, and added a genre dictionary.
+  * Each grid with no dimension constrains and auto-sizes equally to all others grids with no dimensions.
+"Auto" expands without constraint if asked.
+I ended up creating 4 "Default" Rows, 1 Row for the logo, 3 Rows for the Song List, and everything else fixed rows.
+  * Added two side columns for spacing so I could force overlay for Labels for Title, Artist, and Album.
+Probably could have done this with a combination of padding and margins, but this worked.
+  * Added Meta Data Tags with the iD3 Library.
+I didn't have any lucky trying to add and use Windows.Storage.FileProperties.MusicProperties.
+Same as before, I'm not sure if the Storage class just isn't available for Maui, has a different name, or I'm missing something I need to install?
+  * Added a Genre Dictionary Class to translate Genre Numbers to human readable strings.
 * Use   <StackLayout Orientation="Horizontal" or "Vertical">
   * VerticalStackLayout and HorizontalStackLayout do not always respect all placement options.
 These are apparently depreciated?
 * General House Keeping and cleaning up various experiment messes made while learning.